AssetMantle/modules/Contributing.md

 We use [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependency versions.

-The master branch of every Cosmos repository should just build with `go get`, which means they should be kept up-to-date with their dependencies, so we can get away with telling people they can just `go get` our software.
+The master branch of every modules repository should just build with `go get`, which means they should be kept up-to-date with their dependencies, so we can get away with telling people they can just `go get` our software.

 Since some dependencies are not under our control, a third party may break our build, in which case we can fall back